fastlane/fastlane/README.md

 As the [#iosprocessingtime](https://twitter.com/search?q=%23iosprocessingtime) varies from a few minutes to multiple hours, we sometimes forget to check iTunes Connect to see if the build is ready.
 WatchBuild does that for you.

-Once the build is ready to be pushed to TestFlight or for review, you get a Mac OS X notification.
+Once the build is ready to be pushed to TestFlight or for review, you get a OS X notification.
 You can even directly click on the notification to open the build on iTunes Connect.

 ### Why use WatchBuild?